How do I find what network card and network I'm using?

 - Another method of determining the network card in the computer is by physically looking at the network card.
 Many times the network card will list the manufacturer and part number on the actual card.

-- If you are unable to locate a manufacturer or model number of the network card, but are able to locate an FCC identification number, it is recommended that you perform an FCC search using that number.
+- If you are unable to locate a manufacturer or model number of the network card, but can locate an FCC identification number, it is recommended that you perform an FCC search using that number.
 Additional information about FCC numbers and how to search for information about an FCC number can be found on our FCC dictionary definition page.

 Product listing or specifications